stathismor/anarres-frontend-v2/README.md

 ### Admin Panel

-The Admin Panel, powered by Netlify CMS, where new and existing content can be edited, can worked locally with the corresponding npm task
+The Admin Panel, powered by Netlify CMS, where new and existing content can be edited, can work locally with the corresponding npm task.

 ```bash
 npm run admin